Lviv Centre of Institute for Space Research: Electromagnetic investigations at Ukrainian Antarctic Station “Akademik vernadsky”

 Three-component flux-gate magnetometer LEMI-008 have been installed in the Vernadsky Research Base "Akademik Vernadsky", which is a Ukrainian Antarctic Station at Marina Point on Galindez Island on the Argentine Islands, Antarctica.
-In January of 2001, the equipment for satellite transmission of the magnetometer, which provides the communication via geostationary satellite GOES-E, was installed.
+In January 2001, the equipment for satellite transmission of the magnetometer, which provides the communication via geostationary satellite GOES-E, was installed.
 On March 11, 2001, the permanent transmission of the LEMI-008 magnetometer data was started.
 The data is being accumulated on FTP-server after processing in the Canadian information center.
 Early in 2002, a new high-sensitivity system for magnetic fields 0.3–300 Hz variations based on LEMI-112A sensors has been installed.
 It expands the range of on-site EMF studies and sets Ukrainian Antarctic Station as one of the world's best equipped.
 LC ISR is responsible for the operation of the electromagnetic polygon there.